Danny Lauby Jr.: 2018

-In October 2019 Lauby beat Gary Mawson in the finals to win the CDC North American Continental Cup.
-This win ultimately lead to Lauby qualifying to represent North America in the PDC World Championships beginning in December 2020.
+In October, Lauby beat Gary Mawson in the finals to win the CDC North American Continental Cup.
+This win ultimately lead to Lauby qualifying for the 2021 PDC World Darts Championship.

-At the end of 2019, Lauby held 5th place on the CDC North American Two Year Order of Merit and 6th place for the 2019 CDC North American Order of Merit for the year.
+At the end of 2019, Lauby held 5th place on the CDC North American Two-Year Order of Merit and 6th place for the 2019 CDC North American Order of Merit.

-Lauby has attended PDC Qualifying School, in an effort to earn his PDC Tour Card in 2018, 2019, 2020 & 2021.
+2020

+Lauby made his debut at the 2020 PDC World Cup of Darts alongside Chuck Puleo after Darin Young had to withdraw.
+They lost to Austria in the first round.

+2021

 In the CDC USA Tour 2021, Lauby won two events and reached a final in six events.
 Lauby won the first two events by beating Leonard Gates and Gary Mawson, 6–2 and 6–1 respectively, but lost the final of the third event to Leonard Gates, 5–6.
 He topped the year-end rankings and secured a place in the World Championship for a second year running and a place at the CDC Continental Cup on November 20.

+2022

-In January 2022 Lauby played again the Q-School.
-He qualified as first of the First Stage ranking for the Final Stage, but still failed to reach his goal Tour Card.
+In January 2022 Lauby played again at Q-School.
+He qualified for the Final Stage as first in the First Stage ranking but still failed to reach his goal of a Tour Card.
 But two weeks later he qualified via the Riley's Amateur Qualifier in Chorlton-cum-Hardy for the UK Open 2022, where he lost after wins over Niko Springer and Paul Hogan in the third round to Andy Boulton.

+2023

+Lauby qualified for the WDF World Championship and reached the quarterfinals after wins over Jarno Bottenberg and Leonard Gates.
+He was defeated by Jelle Klaasen in the following round.

+2024

+After attending PDC Qualifying School, in an effort to earn his PDC Tour Card in consecutive years since 2018, Lauby finally won a card in 2024 by finishing 6th on the UK Q-School Order of Merit.
+He qualified for his first PDC European Tour event with the 2024 Austrian Darts Open.
+He won his first game against Ryan Joyce before losing 6–5 to Peter Wright in the second round.

+2025

+He reached the fifth round at the 2025 UK Open after defeating Brendan Dolan in a deciding leg in the fourth round.
+He then lost to Ryan Joyce.
+At the US Darts Masters, Lauby won a match at the tournament for the first time in four attempts, whitewashing defending champion Rob Cross 6–0 in the opening round.